holder66/VHamNN/README.md

 ## Getting help:
 The V lang community meets on [Discord](https://discord.gg/vlang)

-For issues with vhamnn or hamnn, please raise an issue on github:
+For issues with VHamNN or HamNN, please raise an issue on github:
 [vhamnn](https://github.com/holder66/vhamnn)
 [hamnn](https://github.com/holder66/hamnn)

 ## Memory leak problem:

-At the present time, if your code using the hamnn library (especially memory-intensive operations such as cross-validate or explore) dies without going to completion, it may be due to memory leaks caused by the V lang compiler.
+At the present time, if your code using the HamNN library (especially memory-intensive operations such as cross-validate or explore) dies without going to completion, it may be due to memory leaks caused by the V lang compiler.
 The best way to prevent these memory leaks is to compile with the gc flag, eg:
  ```sh
  v -gc boehm .
  ```